 Another common misconception is paying off debt once you are making real good money.

-Guilty of this one.
+Personally, guilty of this one.

 I thought I could pay off my student loans once I made just a little bit more than I currently made.
 Guess what?
 I wanted just a little bit more each and every time.
+Probably the same for you?

 Making more money isn’t going to change the current debt situation.